New Wine: 4’19

 All planets and life in the Universe (as we know it) were created from the Big Bang 14 billion years ago and the subsequent creation of trillions of stars thereafter.
 The very elements that make up our bodies were birthed in the furnaces of stars of yesteryear...
 We are, indeed, stardust.

-Life on Earth has evolved through a miraculous and ever so delicate balance, and must not be taken for granted.
+Life on Earth has evolved through a miraculous and ever so delicate balance, which must not be taken for granted.

 In addition to climate change: we are in a new Mass Extinction period

 While she has weathered astonishing change over billions of years, life on Earth has Not always fared so well.
 Scientists describe five previous mass extinction events in our planet's history, and believe we are now in the midst of its 6th-- the "Holocene".
 Importantly, this is the very first man-made, and the effects of climate change are incremental, and only just beginning.
 The informed predictions from an overwhelming consensus of scientists is that life on Earth is facing its greatest threat yet: ourselves.

 See “Habitat loss threatens all our futures, world leaders warned” Guardian UK 11/’18